Prabudha-start/Prabudha-start/README.md

 <br>

 <p align="center">
-  If you're hiring for something where content instincts and analytical rigor both matter, I'd like to hear about it.<br>
+  If you're hiring for something where content instincts and analytical thinking both matter, I'd like to hear about it.<br>
   <code>harsh.prabu@gmail.com</code>

-<sub>Also fluent in: content strategy · SEO · HubSpot · Google Analytics · Meta & Google Ads</sub>
+<sub>Also fluent in:- content strategy · SEO · HubSpot · Google Analytics · Meta & Google Ads</sub>

 <br>